 Property TaxProperty taxes – also called ad valorem taxes – are locally assessed.
-The Tarrant Appraisal District appraises property located in Tarrant County and the Denton County Appraisal District appraises property in northern Southlake that is located in Denton County.
+The Tarrant Appraisal District appraises property located in Tarrant County and the Denton County Appraisal District appraises property in northern Southlake, which is located in Denton County.
 The City of Southlake, as one of the local taxing units, sets the City tax rate and collects property taxes based on the taxable value of properties within City boundaries.
 Taxable value is the appraised value less the value over the appraisal cap and locally approved exemptions.

 Tax Rate Summary